Salah856/AWS_WhitePapers_Summary/Dotnet_linux_containers.md

     - User authentication through an identity provider (IdP) that is OpenID Connect (OICD) compliant
     - User authentication through well-known IdPs such as Amazon, Facebook, and Google through Amazon Cognito user pools
     - User authentication through corporate identities using SAML, LDAP, or Microsoft Active Directory through Amazon Cognito user pools

+#### Application to database authentication and authorization
+- Amazon RDS supports both Windows and SQL Server authentication modes when connecting an application to the database.

+##### Windows Authentication